Local Statement for Newport/Morehead City, NC

 - THREAT TO LIFE AND PROPERTY THAT INCLUDES TYPICAL FORECAST

-localized flooding rain
+flooding rain

 - PLAN: Emergency plans should include the potential for

-localized flooding from heavy rain.
+major flooding from heavy rain.
+Evacuations and rescues are

 - ACT: Heed any flood watches and warnings.
+Failure to take

 * TORNADO